This is where you’ll find resources concerning the exhibition “The voice of witnesses” to help you deepen your knowledge about the subject.

 A life for memory

-Born on September 30, 1928 in Sighetu Marmației, subcarpathian Romania, on Sim’hat Thora Day, the ultimate celebration of joy of the Torah, the third of four children, Eliezer (who will be later called Leizer) Wiesel will be the only son.
-Her sister Hilda is eight years older, and Batya is five years older.
+Born on September 30, 1928 in Sighetu Marmației, subcarpathian Romania, on Sim’hat Thora Day, the ultimate celebration of joy of the Torah, the third of four children, Eliezer (who will be later called Leizer) Wiesel will later become an only son.
+His sister Hilda is eight years older, and Batya is five years older.
 Tzipora, most frequently called Tzipouka, was born in 1934 (and was murdered when she arrived in Birkenau with their mother).
 The beginning of his adolescence was driven by a supposedly happy mysticism around his maternal grandfather, Reb Dodye Feig, and his rabbi from Vizhnitz.

 It was at Pessa’h, the Jewish Easter of spring 1944, that freight trains arrived.
 Never before had so many trains arrived in Sighet.
 Within six weeks, 600,000 Jews were deported from Hungary and the Carpathians annexed by Hungary.
 Of the first night of camp, which tore his life in half and suddenly destroyed the god of his adolescence, Elie Wiesel kept an indelible scar.